MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cbasepane-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *bSistemlerde*
- `TRUE` kavrayıcının etkinleştirmek için; `FALSE` devre dışı bırakmak için.
+ Kavrayıcının etkinleştirmek için TRUE; Devre dışı bırakmak için FALSE.

 ### <a name="remarks"></a>Açıklamalar
- Çerçeve kullanmak yerine kavrayıcının etkinleştirmek için bu yöntemi kullanır `WS_CAPTION` stili.
+ Çerçeve ws_captıon stili kullanmak yerine kavrayıcının etkinleştirmek için bu yöntemi kullanır.

 ##  <a name="floatpane"></a>  CBasePane::FloatPane
  Bölmesinde kayar.